+Figure 3: Block diagram of a typical precision FMCW radar.
+This example system works at around 80 GHz, but with a frequency doubler behind the VCO the frequency range and the bandwidth can be doubled into the frequency range of interest.

+A block diagram of a typical high performance FMCW radar at 80 GHz is shown in Fig. 3, systems for the frequency range between 116 to 190 GHz might look similar with scaled frequencies or with an additional frequency doubler placed after the fundamental VCO.

 Summary: Notching out ITU RR FN 5.340 bands is not an option for high performance radiodetermination applications as the measurement degradation would eliminate such an application.
 The sub-micrometre precision measurements like e.g. precision dielectric sheet thickness measurements require an exceptional linear FMCW sweep without degraded regions in order to function at all and have an inherent need to collect the frequency response from a large continuous bandwidth without missing sub-bands.